Code-Institute-Submissions/cumbrian-kayaking/README3.md

 Is the information on this website sufficiently persuasive that I want more information about their holidays?
 If so - I am willing to exchange my  email for  their brochure or an answer to my question .

-**The website attempts to meet the users goals by**
+**The website attempts to meet the users goals ** by providing

-a) Easy, obvious navigation to  access more information  - CTA button, Contact us link, contact form with text area for messages
+a) Quick, easy and obvious navigation to  access more information  - CTA button, Contact us link, contact form with text area for messages

 b)  Images on the website  aimed at  instilling in the user an immediate sense of “ I would love to experience that “- hero image, trips gallery